 However you view the world's most famous watch company, chances are you have respect for their products.
 They've been worn by statesmen and women, explorers, scientists, soldiers and everyday folks for a century.
 They're robust as all hell.
 They just look good.

 The problem is, it's darn tough to buy a new Rolex sports watch.
-Artificial supply constraints at the brand level mean that you have to be a loyal client with an established buying history to get your hands on the most coveted new pieces, which has lead many to the vintage market.
+Artificial supply constraints mean that you have to be a loyal client with an established buying history to get your hands on the most coveted new pieces, which has lead many to the vintage market.
 Here, you may be paying exorbitant prices for blue chip, classic references, but at least they're available.

 However, just because a watch is signed "Rolex" on the dial doesn't mean it has to cost a year's salary.
 (Or many years' salaries.)
 If you're willing to look at 34mm watches, for example, you can still find bargains — watches that have all the interesting features (if not more so) than those of their larger counterparts at a fraction of the price.
 36mm Datejusts, though significantly more expensive than they were, say, five years ago, are still a bargain compared to sports models, and come in a wide array of configurations.
 And vintage dress models are similarly affordable.